 Remote clients connect via public DNS (resolving public IP), local clients connect via local DNS (resolving local IP).

-Acronis Cyber Infrastructre: connect to Acronis Cyber Cloud via Backup Gateway
+Acronis Cyber Infrastructure: connect to Acronis Cyber Protect Cloud via Backup Gateway

 - In Acronis Cyber Infrastructure, navigate to Storage Services -> Backup: